spw5235/job-application-dashboard-api/README.md

 ```

 If the request is successful, the response will have an HTTP Status of 200 OK,
- and the body will be JSON containing the modified game, e.g.:
+ and the body will be JSON containing the modified job, e.g.:

 ```json
 {